 The gross profit margin of bra pads and other molded products increased from 28.5% in Fiscal 2013 to 34.4% in Fiscal 2014 and returned to 28.5% in Fiscal 2015.
 During the Track Record Period, we continued to make investments in the research and development of break-through technologies and products that enable us to receive more purchase orders for products with higher gross profit margins in Fiscal 2014, which resulted in an increase in the gross profit margin of bra pads and other molded products in Fiscal 2014.
-In Fiscal 2015, instead of placing orders for these bra pads on a stand-alone basis, many of the relevant customers placed orders for us to manufacture entire bras containing these bra pads, and therefore the relevant revenue was recorded in our bras and intimate wear segment.
-As a result, the gross profit margin of bra pads and other molded products returned to 28.5% in Fiscal 2015.
+These products were short-term in nature and thus the gross profit margin of bra pads and other molded products returned to 28.5% in Fiscal 2015.

-The gross profit margin of functional sports products increased from 1.9% in Fiscal 2013 to 5.7% in Fiscal 2014 and further to 23.1% in Fiscal 2015, primarily due to the full ramp-up of our production lines of sports footwear.
+The gross profit margin of functional sports products increased from 1.9% in Fiscal 2013 to 5.7% in Fiscal 2014 and further to 23.1% in Fiscal 2015, primarily due to the full ramp-up of our production lines of sports shoes.